Menu

 Note on Dates

-Dates are listed starting with the arrival day to Kathmandu to the arrival day back to Kathmandu from Lukla at the end of the trip.
+Dates are listed starting from the arrival day to Kathmandu to the return day back to Kathmandu from Lukla at the end of the trip.

-The ending dates for the EBC Classic Trek, Sherpa Trek, and Lobuche Climb are FIXED, but you should add one contingency day in Kathmandu at the end, before flying home, in case of Lukla flight delay.
+EBC Classic Trek, Lobuche Climb and Mera Peak end dates are FIXED, but you should add one contingency day in Kathmandu at the end, before flying home, in case of Lukla flight delay.

-The ending dates for the C2, C3, Everest and Lhotse Climbs are FLEXIBLE, depending on weather and conditions.
-For C2 and C3 Climbers, it would be prudent to add at least one week of contingency days to these itineraries as listed on the spreadsheet.
-For Everest and Lhotse Climbers, please note on the itinerary the maximum number of days possible for climbing ends on May 31st.
-We suggest you make your return plane reservation home for June 4th.
+Everest, Lhotse, C1 & C2 & Ama Dablam Climbs end dates are FLEXIBLE, depending on weather and conditions.
+Everest, Lhotse and Ama Dablam Climbers: please note on the itinerary the maximum number of days possible for climbing, we plan to stay at Base Camp for climbing until approximately the end of May.
+We suggest you make your return plane reservation home for June 1.
 Normally climbers will reconfirm or change their homeward departure flights when you know exactly when the expedition is going to end for you (contact your travel agent from Everest BC).
-We plan to stay at Base Camp for climbing until approximately the end of May.
+C2 and C3 Climbers: it would be prudent to add at least one week of contingency days to your itinerary.

 This is the program which the majority of our IMG climbers have done over the years and is perfect for the climber with previous experience on big mountains.
-This is a complete expedition: no cutting corners, nothing less than the finest support on the mountain and offering you the ultimate in flexibility to tailor your schedule to your personal needs.
-This program is led by IMG Senior guides and you will be assigned a personal guide when climbing.
+This is a complete expedition: no cutting corners, nothing less than the finest support on the mountain and offering you the ultimate flexibility to tailor your schedule to your personal needs.
+This program is led by IMG Senior guides, and you will be assigned a personal guide when climbing.
 IMG does not allow members to climb solo.
-Included is unlimited consultation with the IMG staff, consultation with the docs at the HRA BC Medical clinic, Icefall fees, all expedition food, communications, oxygen, support during summit rotation, complete trek service, and total expedition logistics from Kathmandu to Kathmandu.
-Our itinerary includes staying at our custom Lobuche Peak base camp for great acclimatization hiking on the way to Everest BC at the beginning of the expedition, a subsequent ascent of Lobuche for further acclimatization and training prior to the first rotation on Everest, then two acclimatization rotations (one to C2 and one to C3) prior to the Everest summit bids.
-The goal is maximum practice and acclimatization before going high on Everest, for the best possible chance of uccess.
+Included is unlimited consultation with the IMG staff, consultation with the docs at the HRA BC Medical clinic, Icefall fees, all expedition food and camp support, communications, stand up tent at EBC, complete trek service, and total expedition logistics from Kathmandu to Kathmandu.
+On summit bid you will be provided climbing oxygen @ 3 Liters Per Minute starting at Camp 2.
+Our itinerary includes staying at our custom Lobuche Peak base camp for great acclimatization hiking on the way to Everest BC at the beginning of the expedition, a subsequent ascent of Lobuche for further acclimatization and training prior to the first rotation on Everest, then an extended acclimatization rotation to C3, followed by an optional descent to Pangboche for several days of lower altitude rest, prior to the Everest summit bids.
+The goal is maximum practice and acclimatization before going high on Everest, for the best possible chance of success.

-Private Everest Climb with with 1:1 Nepalese AND 1:1 western guide
+Private Everest Climb with 1:1 Senior IMG Guide

 For the customer who is not cost sensitive and who wants the optimum support, we assign one of our Senior IMG guides on a 1:1 basis and include our “extra” oxygen option (1 bottle at C2 and 4LPM on summit day during your summit rotation).
 At Base Camp you will be provided a large standup personal tent with a cot for sleeping and organizing.
 This is the Cadillac program for the discerning climber who wants the very best.
 Please contact our team for more information.